 Making Instant Pot Ribs is the perfect way to get tender "fall off the bone" ribs that comes together quickly and easily for a quick weeknight dinner!
-These require very little effort to produce a delicious BBQ family meal with some corn on the cob.
+These require very little effort to produce a delicious BBQ family meal with some corn on the cob or mac and cheese.

 MY OTHER RECIPES